pyload/pyload/docs/api/json_api.rst

 POST parameter to ``http://pyload-core/api/login``.

 The result will be your session id.
 If you are using cookies, it will be set and you can use the API now.
-In case you don't have cookies enabled you can pass the session id as ``session`` POST parameter so pyLoad can authenticate you.
+In case you do not have cookies enabled you can pass the session id as ``session`` POST parameter so pyLoad can authenticate you.